RTradeLtd/Temporal/README.md

 # Dependencies (WIP)

-We use a slightly modified vendored go-ipfs-api package to provide some additional functionality for publishing IPNS records.
+We use a slightly modified vendored go-ipfs-api package to provide some additional functionality for publishing IPNS records (one additional function, and a modified `Publish` function) see changes in `vendor/github.com/ipfs/go-ipfs-api/ipns.go`

 # Supported Technologies